Giantswing/internal-geometry-v2/markdown-blogposts/refactoring-tooling.md

 ---
 title: "Refactoring and Tooling in Game Development"
-description: "How I reduced complexity in my game and allowed for more emergent gameplay"
+description: "How I reduced complexity in my game and allowed for more emergent gameplay."
 date: "1/09/2023"
 banner: "/blog-images/refactoring-tooling/banner.jpg"
 category: "Game Development"